Rice Purity Test

 The History and Viral Popularity

-This innocence test has a fascinating 100-year history.
-It first appeared in the Rice University student newspaper in 1924.
+This self-reported survey has a fascinating 100-year history.
+It first appeared in the Houston-based Rice University student newspaper in 1924.
 Back then, it only had 10 questions and was given exclusively to female students.

 The assessment evolved significantly over the decades.
 In 1988, it expanded to the famous 100-question format.
 By 2012, it looked pretty much like the version we use today.